Zealsathish/machinery/docs/Dealing-with-Duplication-of-Data.md

 ### Sequence of operations

 When using Machinery each invocation results in a sequence of operations which are applied to a give set of scopes.
 The exact sequence and the set of scopes define the result.
-For an inspection that would be applying filters, then inspecting the data belonging to the scopes, and storing it to a description.
+For an inspection that would be applying global filters, then inspecting the data belonging to the scopes, and storing it to a description.
 For an image build that would be reading the description, exporting the data for each scope, applying export filters, and running the build.

 For inspection the sequence does not matter, it only matters which scopes are used, but the result is independent of what is done when.
+Scopes never require exclusion of files, not even when the files are read and their data is extracted into the manifest.
+The duplication of information is handled later.

 For export it does matter, if data which is present in the manifest part for a scope is applied first or the same data stored in a file in a file scope is applied first.
 If the file is applied first and then the manifest, the file is overwritten.